projectinnovatenewark/csx/Students/Semester1/projects/motion.md

 <div align=center><h3>Tips for the Project</h3></div>

 Use `pinout` on the Pi or use the image below as a reference.
+This image shows the placement of the GPIO pins on the Raspberry Pi.
+Reminder: the **odd numbered physical pins are the ones that are closest to the top of your monitor**.

 <div class=mdImage align=center>
     <img src="./motion_images/1_pinout.png" width="auto" height="600" />